Fundaciongrupoal/copyrightly.io/README.md

 Source: [ExpirableLib.sol](contracts/ExpirableLib.sol)

 This library contains the logic for items with a creation and expiry time.
 With it, manifestations (or complaints) can expire after a certain amount of time.
-It is testedf or **Manifestations** in:
+It is tested for **Manifestations** in:
 [manifestations_expirable.test.js](test/manifestations_expirable.test.js)

 ### Evidencable Contract